Anti-Money Laundering (AML) and Counter Terrorism Financing (CTF)

 A trust is a relationship which exists where the trustee holds property or assets for the benefit of the beneficiary.
 The trustee can be an individual, group of individuals or a company.
 There can be more than one trustee and there can be more than one beneficiary.

-What are the new identification requirements?
+What are the identification requirements?

 • Ensure that our customers are properly identified through documented processes